Actindo-AG/Documentation/Adyen/Troubleshooting/02_SynchronousProcessing.md

 # Synchronous processing

 **Initial situation**
-You use the synchronous processing of messages and a faulty message from Adyen blocks its queue.
+You use the synchronous processing of messages and a faulty message from Adyen&trade; blocks its queue.

 **Description**

-Like Actindo, Adyen uses a queue to send messages.
+Like Actindo, Adyen&trade; uses a queue to send messages.
 If you are using synchronous message processing, it may happen that a faulty message blocks the queue.
-In this case, Adyen will periodically try to process the message again.
+In this case, Adyen&trade; will periodically try to process the message again.
 As long as this is not successful, all subsequent messages will wait, and you will not receive any payment data from Adyen.

 **Solution approach**